Salvation in Christianity: Penal substitution

 In the 16th century, the Protestant Reformers reinterpreted Anselm's satisfaction theory of salvation within a legal paradigm.
 In the legal system, offences required punishment, and no satisfaction could be given to avert this need.
 They proposed a theory known as penal substitution, in which Christ takes the penalty of people's sin as their substitute, thus saving people from God's wrath against sin.
 Penal substitution thus presents Jesus saving people from the divine punishment of their past wrongdoings.
 However, this salvation is not presented as automatic.
 Rather, a person must have faith in order to receive this free gift of salvation.
 In the penal substitution view, salvation is not dependent upon human effort or deeds.

 The penal substitution paradigm of salvation is widely held among Protestants, who often consider it central to Christianity.
 However, it has also been widely critiqued, and is rejected by liberal Christians as un-Biblical, and an offense to the love of God.
 According to Richard Rohr, "[t]hese theories are based on retributive justice rather than the restorative justice that the prophets and Jesus taught."
-Advocates of the New Perspective on Paul also argue that many New Testament epistles of Paul the Apostle, which used to support the theory of penal substitution, should be interpreted differently.
+Advocates of the New Perspective on Paul also argue that many New Testament epistles of Paul the Apostle, which are used to support the theory of penal substitution, should be interpreted differently.